-- Exceedances of drinking water (DW), non-potable use (NPUG) and long-term irrigation (LTI) were reported for nitrogen oxides (NOx) in most wells at least once during the 2021 GMEs.
-Total nitrogen was only reported above LTI in eight (8) locations in one GME each. - Chromium (Cr), manganese (Mn), nickel (Ni) and zinc (Zn) were reported above NPUG and ADWG in several isolated monitoring wells over several GMEs. - No exceedances of Stock Water Guidelines (SWG) were reported.
+- Nitrogen oxides (NOx-N) were detected in all monitoring wells during the 2022 GMEs. - Total nitrogen was detected above LTI in four (4) locations in at least one GME throughout the year. - Manganese (Mn), was reported above NPUG and ADWG in several isolated monitoring wells over several GMEs. - No exceedances of Stock Water Guidelines (SWG) were reported.

-- Limited and isolated occurrences of other heavy metals [aluminium (Al), Cr, copper (Cu), iron (Fe), lead (Pb), selenium (Se) and Zn), nitrogen, phosphorus and ammonia were reported above the limit of reporting (LOR) but below assessment criteria indicating concentrations present do not pose a risk to potential receptors. - PFAS/PFOA, hydrocarbons, BTEXN, phenols, PCBs, OC/OP pesticides, TCE/PCE and atrazine were all reported below LOR in the groundwater.
+- Limited and isolated occurrences of other heavy metals [aluminium (AI), chromium (Cr), copper (Cu), iron (Fe), lead (Pb), selenium (Se) and (Zn)], nitrogen, phosphorus and ammonia were reported above the limit of reporting (LOR) but below assessment criteria indicating concentrations present do not pose a risk to potential receptors. - PFAS/PFOA, hydrocarbons, BTEXN, phenols, PCBs, OC/OP pesticides, TCE/PCE and atrazine were all reported below LOR in the groundwater.

-Refer to Section 5.3 of the 360 Environmental 2021 Annual Compliance Report
+Refer to Section 5.3 of the 360 Environmental 2022 Annual Compliance Report